Episode - 7F05\\

 * [[TheCameo Celebrity Cameo]]: That's actually Tony Bennett singing "Capital City".

-* EarlyInstallmentWeirdness[=/=]RealityEnsues: In this episode, Homer actually asks Mr. Burns for time off work so he can be a dancing mascot.
-These days, Homer not going to work at the nuclear plant because of a new job he has for the episode are ''very'' commonplace (and one of many reasons why the show has JumpedTheShark).
+* EarlyInstallmentWeirdness: In this episode, Homer actually asks Mr. Burns for time off work so he can be a dancing mascot.
+These days, Homer not going to work at the nuclear plant because of a new job he has for the episode and not telling Mr. Burns about it are ''very'' commonplace.

 * SpecialGuest: Daryl L. Coley as "Bleeding Gums" Murphy; Ken Levine as Dan Horde; Tom Poston as the Capital City Goofball